NonGMOTrash/teralite/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-github is here: [private until full release]
+github repo is here: (private until full release)

 # Patchnotes